 We will contact you to allow you the opportunity to add any further information which may impact on your application.
 We may also wish to contact other relevant parties, (such as Social Workers or Healthcare professionals) for additional information.
 However, we will not do this without first requesting your permission to do so.

-Our aim is to make an independent decision within one day if the application is for living expenses or otherwise within 10 working days of receipt of a review request.
+Our aim is to make an independent decision within one working day if the application is for living expenses or otherwise within 10 working days of receipt of a review request.
 There may be occasions where it may take longer.
 If this is the case, we will inform you of the reasons for any delay.